-Foods that act as laxatives
+Foods that act as natural laxatives

 Unprocessed Apple Cider Vinegar

-Helps improve intestinal regularity and removes toxins from the body.
-Contains pectin, potassium, malic acid, acetic acid, calcium, and other components.
+Unprocessed apple cider vinegar helps improve intestinal regularity and removes toxins from the body.
+It contains pectin, potassium, malic acid, acetic acid, calcium, and other components.

-Ginger, saffron, and cayenne pepper aid digestion and act as magnificent laxatives.
+Ginger, saffron, and cayenne pepper aid digestion and act as magnificent natural laxatives.
 Ginger can be consumed as a fresh tea, keeping the digestive process regular.

 The vitamin C in these fruits transforms toxins into digestible material for the body.
 Just one orange provides 15% of the daily recommended fiber.

 Broccoli and cauliflower

 Both vegetables increase the amount of glucosinolate in the body which causes the body to produce more enzymes.
-These then remove toxins.
-They make going to the bathroom more easy.
+These then remove toxins, and thus make going to the bathroom more easy.

-These are wonderful laxatives that provide a lot of vitamin A, C, and K. They provide 10% of the daily fiber that the body needs.
+Tomatoes are wonderful natural laxatives that provide a lot of vitamin A, C, and K. They provide 10% of the daily fiber that the body needs.

 Leafy green vegetables

-This group contains spinach, chicory, arugula, and more.
-They are excellent natural laxatives because they contain fiber, magnesium, folic acid, calciu and vitamins C and K.
+This group includes spinach, chicory, arugula, and more.
+They’re excellent natural laxatives because they contain fiber, magnesium, folic acid, calcium and vitamins C and K.